vLeov/php-chess/docs/ascii.md

 #### `fromIndexToAlgebraic(int $i, int $j): string`

-Returns the square in algebraic notation corresponding to the specific ASCII array indexes.
+Returns the square in algebraic notation corresponding to the given ASCII array indexes.

 ```php
 use Chess\Ascii;